 For example, in an Order Entry application with a Products table and an Order Details table, there might be a lookup field in the Order Details table that looks up the price of an item in the Products table.
 When someone places an order, they order the product at its current price and that's what they expect to pay.
 The price should never change in the Order Details table if the price changes at a later date in the Products table.

 When you initially set up a snapshot field for an existing application, you may want to update all the existing records with a snapshot of the current value.
 You can do this by selecting the Snapshot checkbox in the Advanced section of the field properties.
-If you select this option and the field you designate as a snapshot field contains existing values, those values will be overwritten with the current value in the master record.
+If you select this option and the field you designate as a snapshot field contains existing values, those values will be overwritten with the current value in the parent record.